uw-cmg/MAST-ML/docs/source/0_installation.rst

     python MAST-ml-private/MASTML.py basicinput.conf

 This is a terminal command.
-If using Anaconda GUI, try using Anaconda’s Python Shell
+For Windows, assuming setup has been followed as above, go to the Anaconda Navigator, Environments, select the environment, click the green arrow button, and Open terminal.

 ================
 Check output